hyosung11/Launch-School/Courses/JS101/Lesson-2-Small-Programs/notes.md

 JavaScript also allows a `$` in names, but this should only be used when working with a library that uses `$` names, such as jQuery, which we discuss towards the end of the Core Curriculum.
 For our purposes, though, you should treat names with `$` as *non-idiomatic*; they're legal, but not used except in certain cases.

-CoursesJS101 Programming Foundations with JavaScriptLesson 2: Small Programs2.
-Style Guide Style Guide
-The JavaScript community has some stylistic guidelines that help make JavaScript code easier to read and write.
-Not all of the guidelines agree on all points, but there's plenty of overlap.
-Adhering to the style conventions of a programming language is helpful and meaningful even if you don't agree with every convention.
-You probably won't be the sole person developing and maintaining a software project; adhering to a particular style convention helps your teammates and future maintainers understand your code.
-It's hard enough to understand code written by someone else; don't make it harder with unusual or non-standard stylistic choices.

-The conventions we'll discuss in this section are specific to the JavaScript community.
-Other programming languages—and even some JavaScript sub-communities—may have different preferences about each guideline.

-Here's a short list of guidelines that we recommend.
-They will help you write readable code, and smooth the process of asking for code reviews at Launch School.

-Set your text editor to use space characters—not tabs—for indentation.
-The editor should also insert spaces if you press the Tab key on your keyboard.

-Set your text editor to use 2 spaces for indentation and when converting tab characters to spaces.

-Try to limit lines to 80 characters.
-This limit isn't a universal preference, but it helps readability.
-Not all developers have massive screens or good eyesight.

-JavaScript uses the character sequence // to mark the beginning of a comment.
-The comment runs through the end of the line.
-You can also use /* and */ for multiline comments and comments that appear in the middle of a line.
-Programmers use comments to leave notes for other programmers or themselves at a later point in time; however, don't overdo your comments.
-Let your code do the talking instead.

-Use camelCase formatting for variable and function names.
-Such names begin with a lowercase letter.
-If the name contains multiple words, each subsequent word should begin with an uppercase letter:

-Copy Code
-// declaring and initializing a variable let answerToUltimateQuestion = 42;

-// defining a function
-function fourScoreAndSevenYearsAgo() {
-  // do something
-}
-Some special functions called constructor functions use PascalCase names (also called CamelCase -- note the capitalization).
-For instance:

-Copy Code
-// defining a function
-function DomesticCat(name) {
-  // do something
-}

-let cat = new DomesticCat('Fluffy');
-We discuss constructors briefly a little later, and in more detail in a later course.

-Use uppercase names with underscores to represent const values: values that don't change.

-Copy Code
-const INTEREST_RATE = 0.0525;
-const FOUR = 'four';
-This naming style is called SCREAMING_SNAKE_CASE.

-All names—variables and constants as well as functions—should use alphabetic (a-z, A-Z without umlauts, accents, and so on) and numeric characters only.
-The first character must be alphabetic.
-Constants may use underscores within the name, but should not use consecutive underscores, nor may they begin or end with an underscore.

-JavaScript also allows a $ in names, but this should only be used when working with a library that uses $ names, such as jQuery, which we discuss towards the end of the Core Curriculum.
-For our purposes, though, you should treat names with $ as non-idiomatic; they're legal, but not used except in certain cases.

 - When writing code with curly braces, such as functions and `if` statements, write the opening brace on the same line as the function name or conditional expression.
 Use a single space before the opening brace:

 ```js